 If parents select D3 Virtual, the placement will remain in effect until the end of the first semester.
 The Superintendent reserves the right to allow elementary students to move from D3 Virtual to face-to-face instruction at the end of the first quarter/first nine weeks pending space available within the classrooms.
 Students in grades 6 - 12 will be required to complete designated assessments as required by the digital curriculum.
 Primary and elementary students should confirm they have access to compatible devices before selecting D3 Virtual.
-Devices will be available and distributed according to the district's technology usage agreement.
+A limited number of devices may be available for primary and elementary student use and distributed according to the district's technology usage agreement.
 Students in those grades will be assigned a District Three teacher and will be provided online instruction aligned with the district curriculum guides.